Instruments Master Data

 Some instruments may belong to multiple instrument groups if they can be configured according to the technical requirements of the test.

-Some instrument groups may only contain a single instrument.
+Some instrument groups may contain only a single instrument.

 Item / column